 PFC Andrew H. Knebel, 18th Co./5th Marines – Lost both eyes during WWI

-The story behind the above photograph of PFC Andrew H. Knebel of the United States Marine Corps is one that pulls at the heartstrings of the American populace during the war.
+The story behind the above photograph of PFC Andrew H. Knebel of the United States Marine Corps is one that pulled at the heartstrings of the American populace during the war.
 I was lucky enough to acquire the photo from a fellow collector/friend of mine who I had helped aid in the identification several years previous.
 A faintly scribbled name on the reverse of the image took several weeks to properly identify, but we were eventually able to track down the story of the blinded Marine in the photo.
 Taken in a Paris studio in 1918, PFC Knebel is posed with a French nurse who has taken the time to wheel him (note the wet wheelchair marks) into the studio from a nearby hospital.

 Details of Knebel’s wartime epic were tracked down in a Detroit Free Press article from 1919:

 ANDREW KNEBEL (1897-1968), of the United States Marine Corps, had been fighting the Germans for ten months before a sniper’s bullet, on October 4, 1918, entered bis left eye, passed through the right.
 The last, thing he saw on earth was light.
 The last sight he saw on earth was a clump of wet trees glistening in the morning sunshine in the Champagne sector.
 But it took a better marksman than the German sniper in one or those trees to pond a shaft through Andrew’s heart.
 Dan Cupid did that job, which has counteracted the calamity to such an extent that the twenty-two-year-old marine is ready to tell anyone that the law of compensation Is the surest thing in the world.
-Andrew Knebel, on July 11, married bis nurse.
+Andrew Knebel, on July 11, married his nurse.
 Miss Anna D. Kelley who took care of him at the Baltimore Institute for the Blind.
 “If I hadn’t been blinded I wouldn’t have met Anna” he philosophized.
 “And I wouldn’t give her up for the sight, of my eyes not on your life.
 She’s the dearest, gentlest girl in the world.
 I guess one reason why I always liked her was because the treated me as if I wasn’t blind at all.
 She never pitied me.
 She’s a wonderful gal.

 “Are you there, mother, old dear?”